 It also helps to understand the difference between a “watch” and a “warning” relative to weather emergencies.
 The CDC notes a watch means there is a strong possibility that a weather emergency will occur.
 Comparatively, a warning may be issued after a weather emergency starts or is about to occur.
 If you can differentiate between a watch and a warning, you should have no trouble responding properly to a weather emergency.

-Lastly, it is important to remember that anyone can be a difference-maker in an emergency – even you.
+While not part of the CDC’s three-step emergency preparedness recommendations, one of the most important things you can do when learning how to prepare for an emergency situation is to learn firsthand from trained professionals.
+It’s important to remember that anyone can be a difference-maker in an emergency — even you.
+Taking and completing a Basic First Aid or CPR Certification course can give you the skills you need to an address an emergency like a true professional.
 If you possess life-saving skills and training, you can administer critical support to those who need it most.

 SureFire CPR is a leading provider of cardiopulmonary resuscitation (CPR) classes in Southern California.
 All of our CPR classes are taught by medical personnel who know what it takes to administer life-saving assistance in emergencies.

 Our CPR courses blend hands-on and classroom lessons and focus on the following topics: